PlayerTek+ has 12 intensity metrics to measure performance, while PlayerTek has 4.

 The average number of deceleration efforts per minute of the session.

-The amount of time where heart rate was in zone 4 or zone 5.
+The amount of time where heart rate was above 85% of the athlete's maximum heart rate.